gilzow/ezsql/readme.txt

 == Changelog ==

+= 1.1.12.16 =
+* Added styled DIV around Reports with ID tag so that you can customize the style.

 = 1.1.12.15 =
 * Fixed aditional plugin links.
 * Made the Save button label dynamic depending on the state of the report fields.